Jerey/image-to-pdf-and-txt/README.md

 ## Credits

-Since I was completely new to Python, being a C++ developer, and further being new to OCR, I had search my way through the internet to help me create this tool.
-The [Py Image Search-Page](https://www.pyimagesearch.com/) helped me a lot, specifically the blog entry about [the text skew correction](https://www.pyimagesearch.com/2017/02/20/text-skew-correction-opencv-python/).
-The text skew pretty was pretty much taken from that entry, with some minor adaptions.
+Since I was completely new to Python and further being new to OCR, I had to find my way through the internet to create this tool.
+The [Py Image Search-Page](https://www.pyimagesearch.com/) helped me a lot, specially the blog entry about [the text skew correction](https://www.pyimagesearch.com/2017/02/20/text-skew-correction-opencv-python/).
+The text skew correction was pretty much taken from that entry, with some minor adaptions.